 Worst of all, you don’t even have to ingest the sanitizer to be affected by methanol poisoning.
 If you use hand sanitizer frequently that happens to contain methanol, the compound can be absorbed through the skin.
 This doesn’t lead to dramatic effects right away, but the compound is highly toxic and should be avoided at all costs.

-The FDA, to its credit, has put out a new alert on the matter and has updated its list of toxic hand sanitizer brands to reflect the latest findings.
-The list has grown to include 94 products as of July 30, and we expect that more will be added as the FDA continues its investigation.
+The FDA has put out a new alert on the matter and has updated its list of toxic hand sanitizer brands to reflect the latest findings.

 Does my hand sanitizer contain methanol?
 What brands should I throw out?

 As of now, the FDA is not sure how these methanol containing sanitizers were able to reach store shelves.
 This risk factor is also under investigation.
 In the meantime, it’s provided a list of known affected products for consumers to check their homes for below.